Fokker-Planck equations on discrete infinite graphs: Introduction

 and the potential function $\Phi=\left(\Phi_i\right)_{i=1}^{\infty}$ is given in terms of $\mu$ by $\Phi_i=-\log \mu_i$.
 Notice that the constant $\kappa$ depends both on the upper and lower bounds of $\mu$ and $\nu$.
 The local Talagrand inequality leads to a better understanding of the geometric structure induced by our Hilbert manifold.

 \

 Our analysis reveals a rigorous gradient flow formulation of the FPE on discrete infinite graphs, underpinning the understanding of entropy-driven dynamics in infinite-dimensional discrete settings.
-There are still many future directions worth further advancement.
-The FPE on a general connected infinite graph needs further analysis, for instance, an integer lattice network as in \cite{B-C-G,B-2019}.
-Functional inequalities on infinite graphs need additional exploration, such as the log-Sobolev inequality \cite{O-V-2000} and Łojasiewicz inequality \cite{L-X-2022}.
-Finally, the gradient flow structure and long-time behavior of the time-varying graph continuity equation have been recently studied in \cite{C-E-M-2025}.
-Whether we can extend our results to a time-varying infinite graph is also an interesting topic for future research.
+At the same time, several important questions remain open.
+First, our construction relies on the strict positivity and uniform \(l^\infty\)-boundedness of the density.
+This assumption is used to guarantee the non-degeneracy of the logarithmic-mean-type mobility and to obtain the comparison estimates needed for the metric tensor and the well-posedness theory.
+It would be desirable to replace the uniform \(l^\infty\)-bound by weaker discrete moment or integrability conditions, closer in spirit to the L\'evy-measure framework in \cite{E-2014}, where nonlocal Fokker--Planck-type equations can be studied on the whole unbounded space.
+Developing such a theory on discrete infinite graphs is an interesting and challenging direction for future research.
+Another natural direction is to extend the present analysis from sender networks to more general connected infinite graphs, for instance integer lattice networks as in \cite{B-C-G,B-2019}.
+Functional inequalities on infinite graphs also require further investigation, including log-Sobolev inequalities \cite{O-V-2000} and \L{}ojasiewicz inequalities \cite{L-X-2022}.
+Finally, the gradient-flow structure and long-time behavior of time-varying graph continuity equations have recently been studied in \cite{C-E-M-2025}.
+Whether the present results can be extended to time-varying infinite graphs is also an interesting topic for future research.

 \

 The rest of this paper is organized as follows.
 In Section \ref{sec:2}, we introduce the infinite-dimensional Hilbert manifold.
 In Section \ref{sec:3}, we derive the gradient flow of the relative free energy functional and establish its long-time behavior.
 In our last Section \ref{sec:4}, we prove the Talagrand-type inequalities and compare our Hilbert manifold metric with 1-Wasserstein distance.